Swift Current Airport: Relief landing field — Wymark

-The secondary relief landing field (R2) for RCAF Station Swift Current was located northeast of the community of Wymark, Saskatchewan.
+The secondary relief landing field (R2) for RCAF Station Swift Current was located northeast of the community of Wymark.

 In approximately 1942 the aerodrome was listed as RCAF Aerodrome - Wymark, Saskatchewan at with a variation of 19.5 degrees east and an elevation of 2902 ft.
 The relief field was laid out in a triangle with three runways and was listed as a "turf - all way field".
 The runways were listed as follows: